ibm-cloud-docs/monitoring/baremetal_linux.md

 {:note: .note}

-# Configure a Linux Ubuntu bare metal server
+# Monitoring a Linux bare metal server
-{: #baremetal_ubuntu}
+{: #baremetal_linux}

-To configure a Linux Ubuntu bare metal server to forward metrics to an {{site.data.keyword.mon_full_notm}} instance, you must install a Sysdig agent.
-The agent uses an access key (token) to authenticate with the {{site.data.keyword.mon_full_notm}} instance.
+You can monitor a Bare Metal server with {{site.data.keyword.mon_full_notm}} by configuring a Sysdig agent in your server.
+The Sysdig agent uses an access key (token) to authenticate with the {{site.data.keyword.mon_full_notm}} instance.
 The Sysdig agent acts as a data collector.
 It automatically collects metrics.
 You view metrics via Sysdig's web-based user interface.
 {:shortdesc}

 ## Before you begin
-{: #baremetal_ubuntu_prereqs}
+{: #baremetal_linux_prereqs}

 Read about {{site.data.keyword.mon_full_notm}}.
 For more information, see [About](/docs/Monitoring-with-Sysdig?topic=Sysdig-about#about).